 Undergraduate Program in Electrical Engineering

 ECE offers an academic program of study, spanning a wide range of disciplines.
-The program is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).
+The program is accredited by the EAC of ABET.
+See this page for program objectives, studnet outcomes, and graduation data.
 All EE students begin with a unifying foundation that is combined with technical and unrestricted electives focused on different application areas such as digital systems, communications, microelectronics, art and drama, and Environment and Sustainability.
 Details and course requirements are in the Electrical Engineering Undergraduate Handbook.

 EE Program Educational Objectives